-The Mobile Food Market focuses on making affordable, high quality, fresh fruits and vegetables available in communities with limited access to healthy food.
+The Mobile Food Market focuses on making healthy, affordable, high quality food available in communities with limited access to healthy food.
 We understand geography matters.

 The Mobile Food Market brings fresh, high quality, culturally appropriate food to communities that need it most.

 How we made it happen: Working in partnership to explore and develop the idea.